Reflections from the Ledge: A Journey of Hope

 He opened his eyes.

-He remembered another sound like that.
-Years ago.
+He remembered another sound from years ago.

-A little girl in the Olympic Peninsula.
-No more than six, her hair a curtain of gold curls.
+A little girl in the Olympic Peninsula—no more than six.
+Her hair was a curtain of gold curls.
 She’d spotted him from a distance, standing among the trees, half-curious, half-dreaming.
+She waved.
+Just waved.
+No scream.
+No fear.
+Just the pure instinct of a soul not yet taught to be afraid.

 He had smiled—something that came awkwardly, but sincerely.